Law (principle): Laws of nature

-For example, physical laws such as the law of gravity or scientific laws attempt to describe the fundamental nature of the universe itself.
-Laws of mathematics and logic describe the nature of rational thought and inference (Kant's transcendental idealism, and differently G. Spencer-Brown's work Laws of Form, was precisely a determination of the a priori laws governing human thought before any interaction whatsoever with experience).
+In science, principles usually become laws after a long period of testing and verification.
+Physical laws such as the law of gravity or the conservation laws attempt to describe the fundamental nature of the universe.
+More specialized laws are Boyle's law of gases and Ohm's law.

+Laws of logic describe the nature of rational thought and inference: Kant's transcendental idealism, and differently G. Spencer-Brown's work Laws of Form, aim to characterize a priori laws governing human thought before any interaction with experience.

-Within most fields of study, and in science in particular, the elevation of some principle of that field to the status of law usually takes place after a very long time during which the principle is used and tested and verified; though in some fields of study such laws are simply postulated as a foundation and assumed.
-Mathematical laws are somewhere in between: they are often arbitrary and unproven in themselves, but they are sometimes judged by how useful they are in making predictions about the real world.
-However, they ultimately rely on arbitrary axioms.
+In some fields of study, laws are simply postulated as a foundation and assumed.

+In mathematics, laws are axioms or theorems within a particular axiom system.
+For example, the commutative law applies for addition over the real numbers.

-Laws in social sciences
+Social sciences

-The question of whether "laws" can be applied to the social sciences in the same way as the natural sciences has been debated for many years.
+Whether "laws" can be applied to the social sciences in the same way as the natural sciences has long been debated.
 Philosophers such as Lee McIntyre are optimistic that "law-like" explanations of human behavior can be valid and useful.

-Laws of economics are an attempt in modelization of economic behavior.
+Laws of economics attempt to model economic behavior.
 Marxism criticized the belief in eternal laws of economics, which it considered a product of the dominant ideology.
-It claimed that in fact, those so-called laws of economics were only the historical laws of capitalism, that is of a particular historical social formation.
-With the advent, in the 20th century, of the application of mathematical, statistical, and experimental techniques to economics, economic theory matured into a corpus of knowledge rooted in the scientific method rather than in philosophical argument.
+It claimed that those laws were only the historical laws of capitalism, that is of a particular historical social formation.
+With the advent, in the 20th century, of the application of mathematical, statistical, and experimental techniques to economics, economic theory developed into a corpus of knowledge rooted in the scientific method rather than in philosophical argument.

-Miscellaneous

-Finally, the term is sometimes applied to less rigorous ideas that may be interesting observations or relationships, practical or ethical guidelines (also called rules of thumb), and even humorous parodies of such laws.
+Empirical observations

-Examples of scientific laws include Boyle's law of gases, conservation laws, Ohm's law, and others.
-Laws of other fields of study include Occam's razor as a principle of philosophy and Say's law in economics.
-Examples of observed phenomena often described as laws include the Titius-Bode law of planetary positions, Zipf's law of linguistics, Thomas Malthus's Principle of Population or Malthusian Growth Model, Moore's law of technological growth.
-Other laws are pragmatic and observational, such as the law of unintended consequences.
+Interesting empirical observations may be called laws: Say's law in economics, the Titius-Bode law of planetary positions, Zipf's law in linguistics, Thomas Malthus's Principle of Population, Moore's law of integrated circuit density.

-Some humorous parodies of such laws include adages such as Murphy's law and its many variants, and Godwin's Law of Internet conversations.
+Less rigorous observations are often formulated as laws.
+Some are intended seriously, such as the law of unintended consequences.
+Some give advice, such as Occam's razor.

+Sarcastic epigrams

+Sarcastic epigrams or adages often borrow the rhetorical structure of scientific laws, using the gnomic present tense and abstract nominalizations.
+Many are called laws: Parkinson's law, Murphy's law, Godwin's Law, and the Strong law of small numbers.
+These typically convey a serious truth even if they are not literally true.